Fight Traffic Ticket in TexasPage OverviewSUMMARY: How to Fight a Texas Traffic Ticket

 Locate the County Court

-No matter the verdict and whether you have the option to reduce your driving record points through defensive driving, we suggest you check your driving record to ensure the state record accurately reflects your points―especially after getting a traffic ticket.
+No matter the verdict or whether or not you can reduce your driving record points by completing a defensive driving course, you should check your driving record to ensure the state record accurately reflects your points―especially after getting a traffic ticket.

 Learn more on the points associated with specific traffic violations by checking out the TX point system.

 Once you pay your traffic ticket (if " guilty") and check the resulting driving record points, inquire with your auto insurance company on how the violation will affect your rates.
 Since points stay on your record for several years, you could see an increase in your insurance premium the next time you renew your policy.
 Get ahead of the added expense by shopping online to compare auto insurance rates.Other Topics in This Section